The Partnership.

 the decisions alone.

 You're making the calls on data, systems and operations.
-Nobody in the room operates at your level on these questions.
-You're pressure-testing your own logic against yourself.
+Nobody around the table is in a position to push back at your level.
+You end up checking your own thinking against yourself.

-The inputs keep multiplying: vendor pitches, integrator advice, internal requests, board opinions.
-There's no structured way to separate signal from noise, and you're spending more time processing than deciding.
+Vendor pitches, integrator advice, internal requests, board opinions.
+There's no clean way to sort signal from noise, and you're spending more time processing it than deciding.

-You're strong in your own discipline, but now you're making calls across migration, integration, reporting, operations and governance all at once.
-You want a peer, not a supplier.
+You're strong in your own field, but now you're making calls on migration, integration, reporting, operations and governance all at once.
+You want a peer, not another supplier.

-The organisation is growing.
+The business is growing.
 The decisions are getting bigger and more frequent.
-Your bandwidth isn't keeping up.
+There are only so many hours in a week.

-The people advising you, vendors, integrators, implementers, all have their own incentives.
+The people advising you, vendors, integrators, implementers, all have something to sell.
 The advice is never quite neutral.

-Quarterly steering meetings aren't frequent enough.
-A formal procurement is too slow.
-You need someone available when the decision actually lands on your desk.
+Quarterly steering meetings aren't often enough.
+A full procurement is too slow.
+You want someone you can reach when the decision actually lands on your desk.

 What I do

-Regular sessions at a cadence we set together.
-I pressure-test your decisions, surface the risks before they become problems, and turn complex inputs into a clear set of priorities.
-I'm on hand between sessions for the decisions that won't wait.
+Regular sessions at a cadence we agree.
+I test your decisions, flag the risks before they turn into problems, and turn a pile of input into a short list of priorities.
+I'm available between sessions for the calls that can't wait.

 What it produces

-Decision confidence.
-You move faster because the thinking is handled at your level, by someone who has actually delivered the work you're deciding about.
+More confidence in the calls you're making.
+You move faster because the thinking's happening at your level, with someone who's done the work you're deciding about.

 What it isn't

-This isn't coaching, and it isn't a non-executive seat.
-No long procurement, no fixed monthly call you have to fill, no agenda of my own.
+Not coaching.
+Not a non-exec seat.
+No long procurement, no fixed monthly call to fill, no agenda of my own.

-Rolling monthly · Cadence set to your needs · Integrated, not episodic
+Rolling monthly · Cadence set by you · Integrated, not episodic

 A peer who has